AdobeDocs/analytics.en/help/implement/vars/plugins/intcheck.md

 ---
-title: Internal Traffic
+title: intCheck
-description: The Internal Traffic plugin dynamically identifies visitors originating from an internal network.
+description: Dynamically identifies visitors originating from an internal network.
 ---

-# Internal Traffic
+# intCheck

 The Internal Traffic plugin dynamically identifies visitors originating from an internal network.